splunk/public-o11y-docs/sp-oncall/alerts/auto-pause-high-alert-lag.rst

 ************************************************************************

 .. meta::
-   :description: About the user roll in Splunk On-Call.
+   :description: About the user role in Splunk On-Call.

 What is Auto-Pause?